It’s just a domain name, right?

 This is a no-brainer whether you end up going with a long or short domain name.
 You and your visitors must be able to share it without stumbling over your words.
 It should also be easy to share in writing.

 If you use your email address with the domain name – as most are used – then it has to be spellable.
 One should be able to write it out just by listening to you or any other person call the domain name out.

-Still on easy of spelling, think about your favorite websites or the most popular websites on the internet – CNN, Google, Instagram, BBC!
+Still uneasy of the spelling, think about your favourite websites or the most popular websites on the internet – CNN, Google, Instagram, BBC!
 What do they all have in common?

 You can easily spell them once someone calls it out for you.

 Stick to the letters as much as you can.
 Do you think Facebook would have been memorable if Mark Zuckerberg inserted a hyphen between Face and Book?

 Nope, nope and nope.
 Numbers and hyphens make it harder to pronounce or memorise domain names.
 And humans have an unusual habit of discarding things they find difficult to remember.
 The punchier the domain name, the more memorable it is for your users.
 Unless a number is part of your brand or business name, ditch it.

 Your domain name is a FREE opportunity to take a unique position in the minds of your prospects.
 An opportunity that you shouldn’t waste.
 Unique and creative ones always guarantee you more brand recognition than generic domains.
 A great example is “Amazon.com“.
 Imagine when starting, Jeff Bezos had decided to launch with “BestBooksOnline.com”